Ada-Apprenticeships/DAT1-todo-app/README.md

 ### Required aggregate queries

+For queries using aggregate functions (like SUM, COUNT, AVG, etc.), you should provide an **alias** for the column that contains the aggregate result.

 1. Count the total number of users

    - Output: A single row, single column result set: